worldbank/gld/CONTRIBUTING.md

 ### Harmonize a new survey yourself

 Finally, if you are working on a project that needs a harmonization, please feel free to do it to our standard, we’d be excited to host your contribution.
 You may find the [data dictionary](https://github.com/worldbank/gld/blob/main/Support/Guides%20and%20Documentation/GLD_Dictionary_v01.xlsx) on our site as well as [the GLD harmonization template](/Support/Templates/GLD_Harmonization_Template.do).
 You may fork our repository, run through [the quality checks](/Support/Q%20Checks) and create a pull request and we will review it to add it to the collection.

+### Your PR is merged!

+Congratulations :tada::tada: The GLD team thanks you :sparkles:.